Czech government shuts shops, curbs movement to stem COVID-19 surge | Health

 Czech government shuts shops, curbs movement to stem COVID-19 surge

-Assemblies of more than two people will be banned outside family members and co-workers.
-Employers were urged to use home working where possible.
-The measures were due to take effect at 6 a.m.
-(0400 GMT) on Thursday and last until Nov.
-3.

-Prymula said measures would be eased as soon as the "R" number measuring how many people get infected on average from each new coronavirus case dropped to 0.8, from the current rate of around 1.36.
-He said that could be achieved within weeks.
+'STAFF EXHAUSTED' Prymula said measures would be eased as soon as the "R" number measuring how many people get infected on average from each new coronavirus case dropped to 0.8, from the current rate of around 1.36.

+The new measures are in addition to the closure of schools, bars and restaurants and orders to wear face masks in public.
+The number of COVID-19 patients in hospitals soared to 4,417 by Tuesday, four times the number at the start of the month, leaving hospitals rushing to cancel non-urgent procedures.

+"Staff are becoming very exhausted," Prymula said.
+Prime Minister Andrej Babis said 28 doctors from the U.S. National Guard in Nebraska would arrive to help next week.

 - READ MORE ON: